mendix/docs/content/refguide/logging.md

 ### 3.2 JSON{#json}

-Has only one relevant level, which is debug.
+Has only one relevant level: *Debug*.

-Setting this log level to debug will show you all the JSON requests and responses from client to server.
-This may degrade performance as this output is normally done streaming.
+Setting this log level to debug will show you all the JSON requests and responses from the Mendix Client to the Runtime Server.
+This may degrade performance as this output is normally streamed.
 This can also be used to gain insight in what users are doing in a production environment.
 When using it here, make sure you have enough disk space available for your log files though.